 We have allowed the enemy to come into our churches.
 I was talking to some Christians and they were talking about how they invited these gay children to come into their home and to come into the church and that they were wanting to influence them.

 And I thought to myself, they’re not going to influence those kids, those kids are going to influence those parents’ children.
 What happens is we think we can fight by smiling and being real nice and loving.
 We have to understand who the enemy is and what he wants — he wants to devour our homes.
 He wants to devour this nation.

 This was spoken about children . . . children.

-[Consider engaging in an action at your Capitol.
-Schedule below.]
+[Consider engaging in action at your Capitol.
+The schedule below.]

 As soon as the local rally was announced, I knew I would be going.
 I prepared a sign which read:

 Franklin Graham — your words about gay youth are POISON; you are NOT a reflection of your father; you are NOT a reflection of OUR FATHER.

 I arrived with a friend and her daughters just as Graham began speaking.
 I stood behind and to the side of his speaking stage and held my sign high.
 It knew the sign would be quite visible there.